Download audio file read by Glyn Moody.

 There is something particularly sad about old wallpaper exhibited in this unwonted, even unseemly, manner.
 It is as if wallpaper were the undergarments of a house.
 Unlike the bluff, confident facades presented to the outside world, wallpaper is meant to remain private and hidden.
 In the harsh light of day it looks wan and vulnerable.

 This sense of vulnerability stems from all the emotions we invest in our wallpapers.
 New wallpaper is put up with such hope; it is an act of faith in a domicile.
-And few things in our home makes such a strong statement about our self-image, our chosen environment, our aspirations.
+And few things in our home make such a strong statement about our self-image, our chosen environment, our aspirations.

 For this reason wallpaper does not travel well between different domestic contexts: often the first task after moving into a new house is to strip the old owner's wall coverings.
 The act is partly symbolic: the old internal skin is sloughed off, and a new one grafted on.
 Mostly it is simply that you find their choice appalling and incomprehensible.